 Safety and Security for Global Study Students

-As your student prepares to leave, you may wonder whether recent world events may preclude participation in global study experiences.
+As students prepare to leave, you may wonder whether recent world events may preclude participation in global study experiences.
 While we can never guarantee students' safety even under the best and most peaceful circumstances, we believe that studying globally is a good choice for Gettysburg students; more 300,000 students from U.S. colleges and universities take part in global study programs each year.

 Most global study participants choose programs which are affiliated with Gettysburg.
 We work with those programs in part because of their adherence to the safety guidelines provided by NAFSA, The Association of International Educators.
 In accordance with these guidelines, programs affiliated with Gettysburg conduct periodic assessments of health and safety conditions for the program, and develop and maintain emergency preparedness processes and a crisis response plan.
 Our partners also provide health and safety information for prospective participants so that the students and their families can make informed decisions concerning preparation, participation, and behavior while on the program.

 Another excellent source of information is the United States Department of State (DOS).
 All students have been encouraged to access this information for their program country and also for any countries to which they plan to travel during their time abroad.
 This site describes the various types of announcements and updates that the Department of State issues.
 There is always a “Worldwide Caution” in effect to remind U.S. citizens abroad to be vigilant about safety on their own behalf.

 Throughout the semester, our students can receive supplementary information from their local contacts including program directors, university representatives, local police and the U.S. Embassy or Consulate in their host country.
 The best information about conditions within a country comes from informed on-site contacts.
 Here is a link to Embassies worldwide.